 There are four main pricing options to suit varying sizes of businesses.

-The cheapest is the Essentials package (opens in new tab), which costs $19.99 per user per month.
+The cheapest is the Essentials package, which costs $29.99 per user per month.
 This includes one dedicated phone number per user, which can be used via the included mobile app or on separately purchased hardware, with 100 toll-free minutes.
 The plan allows unlimited calls to the US and Canada, unlimited SMS messages, and team messaging.
 However, there is a maximum of 20 users allowed on this plan.

-For businesses with more than 20 employees, the most affordable option is the Standard plan (opens in new tab), at $24.99 per user per month.
+For businesses with more than 20 employees, the most affordable option is the Standard plan, at $37.99 per user per month.
 This has no user limit and includes 1,000 toll-free minutes.
 There’s unlimited audio conferencing, video conferences with up to 100 participants, internet-based fax, and integrations with various apps, such as Microsoft 365, G Suite, and Slack.
+It also gets access to 24/7 support, which can be critical for companies seeking to deploy customized collaboration and productivity tools.

-The next plan up is Premium (opens in new tab), which costs $34.99 per user per month.
+The next plan up is Premium, which costs $44.99 per user per month.
 This includes 2,500 toll-free minutes, video conferences with up to 200 participants, advanced analytics, call handling options like whisper and barge, and a developer platform.
 A greater range of integrations is also possible, including Salesforce, Zendesk, and industry-specific applications like Canvas and Smarsh.
+Premium may make a little more sense to companies with an extensive network of online tools thanks to single sign-on (SSO) support, as long as this tier’s additional benefits help to justify its higher price tag.

-Finally, there’s the Ultimate plan (opens in new tab) for $49.99 per user per month, which includes everything in the Premium plan and 10,000 toll-free minutes, device status monitoring, and unlimited storage.
+Finally, there’s the Ultimate Plan for $59.99 per user per month, which includes everything in the Premium plan and 10,000 toll-free minutes, device status monitoring, and unlimited storage.

 For most small and medium businesses, the Essentials package may be a little too basic, so the Standard and Premium options will be the ideal choices.
-You can try out RingCentral with a 15-day free trial, which is limited to a maximum of five users.
+You can try out RingCentral with a 15-day free trial.
+While it’s limited to a maximum of five users, this should be enough for an internal IT department to figure out whether RingCentral MVP is suitable.

 A separate app that comes integrated with RingCentral MVP, Glip is a way for teams to connect and work collaboratively.
 Text messaging and video meetings are collected in one platform, which can be accessed via mobile app or desktop, and it’s possible to create dedicated threads for projects and topics.

 RingCentral accounts for the fact that meetings are increasingly being held over video rather than in person.
-From the Standard plan up, it’s possible to hold video meetings for teams or conferences of up to 100 people (200 in the Premium plan).
+From the Standard plan up, it’s possible to hold video meetings for teams or conferences of up to 100 people (200 in the Premium and Ultimate plans).
 The video is in HD, and meetings are password-protected for security.

 It’s quite easy to set up your company on RingCentral.
 In a few basic steps, you select a phone number to use with the account, set how many users you want, and then put in your personal and payment details.
 After that, you can use the main dashboard to go further into the specifics.